 We develop tiny, sustained-release, drug delivery products designed to deliver drug at a controlled and steady rate for months or years.
 We are focused on treatment of chronic diseases of the back of the eye utilizing our core technology platforms, Durasert and BioSilicon.
-We currently have three approved products and two principal product candidates under development, which represent successive generations of our Durasert technology platform.
+We have developed three approved products and have two principal product candidates under development using successive generations of our Durasert technology system.

 ILUVIEN.
-Our most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic diabetic macular edema considered insufficiently responsive to available therapies ("DME").
+Our most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic diabetic macular edema ("DME") considered insufficiently responsive to available therapies.
 This product, to be marketed under the name ILUVIEN®, is being developed by our licensee, Alimera Sciences, Inc. ("Alimera").
 ILUVIEN for DME has received marketing authorization in the U.K., Austria, France, Germany, Portugal and Spain, and has been recommended for marketing authorization in Italy.
-Alimera has announced its plans to launch the direct commercialization of ILUVIEN for DME in Germany, the U.K. and France in 2013 and its pursuit of pricing and reimbursement in those countries.
+Alimera has reported that ILUVIEN for DME is now available in Germany as well as for private pay and privately insured patients in the U.K., it expects to launch the direct commercialization of ILUVIEN for DME in France later in 2013 and it is pursuing pricing and reimbursement.